lucacimo/surfe-assigment/README.md

 ## Tutorial

-This source code is from the Surfe home coding assignment
+This source code is for the Surfe home coding assignment

 ## Available Scripts